 Environmental law is a complex mix of federal, state and local laws, regulations, policy choices, science, and health concerns.
 In addition, it is a dynamic area of the law with changes occurring rapidly.
 Researching environmental law requires awareness that this area of the law is more than just a collection of laws and regulations and is, in fact, a constantly changing legal system.

-This guide provides an overview of both federal and North Carolina-specific environmental law sources.
+This guide provides an overview of federal, North Carolina-specific, and international environmental law sources.
 For additional sources, including different state materials, researchers may wish to consult other relevant research guides and portals such as Vermont Law School's Environmental Law Research Resources, and/or the Environmental Law guide prepared by Lewis & Clark Law School's Paul L. Boley Law Library.